 2. Can my child come to the visit?
 We prefer that children do not come to the first parent visit, so we can share information freely.
 We have a specially designed process for children to visit at a later date.
 This process varies a bit based on the age of the child.
 Preschool through Kindergarten applicants come for small, playgroup visits.
 Students applying to grades 1 through 4 spend a morning in one of our elementary classrooms, and students applying to Middle School spend the whole day at Lesley Ellis.

 3. How old must my child be to enter preschool, prekindergarten, transitional kindergarten, or kindergarten?
-Preschool children must be 3 by the end of the calendar year they enter school.
-Prekindergarten children must be 4 by November 30.
-Transitional Kindergarten children must be 5 by the end of the calendar year they enter school.
+Preschool, Prekindergarten, and Transitional Kindergarten students need to turn 3, 4, and 5 respectively by the end of the calendar year in which they enter school.
 Kindergarten students must be 5 by August 31st of the year they enter Lesley Ellis School.

 4. What are your school's regular hours?